-- French Ambassador to Peru: Mr Fabrice Mauries (October 2014)
+- French Ambassador to Peru: Mr Antoine Grassin (September 2017)

-- Peruvian Ambassador to France: Mr Álvaro de Soto (February 2017)
+- Peruvian Ambassador to France: Mrs Cristina Maria del ROSARIO RONQUILLO de BLODORN (February 2019)

 Website of the French Embassy in Peru (in French)

-Franco-Peruvian relations became significantly closer during the term of President Humala, who is a French speaker and a Francophile.
-His official visit to France from 14 to 16 November 2012 revitalized our bilateral cooperation in the academic, institutional, judicial, economic and commercial fields.
-Mr Humala was received again by the President of the French Republic in Paris on 9 October 2013, and then 1 July 2014.
-President François Hollande made an official State visit to Peru on 23-24 February 2016.
-This visit enabled several bilateral agreements to be signed – particularly in the academic, economic and environmental fields, as well as a cooperation agreement between the Peruvian government and the AFD – and highlighted the French-Peruvian space partnership (Peru Sat-1 satellite successfully put into orbit on 1 September 2016).
+French-Peruvian relationships grew particularly close during the Presidency of Mr Humala, who spoke French and was a Francophile.
+His official visit to France on 14-16 November 2012 helped relaunch bilateral cooperation in many areas, including academic, institutional, legal, economic and trade cooperation.
+Mr Humala was again welcomed by the President of the French Republic in Paris on 9 October 2013 and then 1 July 2014.
+President François Hollande travelled to Peru on 23-24 February 2016.
+His visit enabled several bilateral agreements to be signed, particularly in the areas of academia, economics and the environment, as well as a cooperation agreement between the Peruvian government and the Agence Française de Développement (AFD, French Development Agency), and highlighted the French-Peruvian space partnership (the Peru Sat-1 satellite was successfully launched in September 2016).

-The Peruvian Presidency of COP20 (December 2014 - November 2015) and the French Presidency of COP21 (December 2015 - November 2016) were a chance to develop close bilateral consultations on environmental protection and combating climate change.
-A high-level French delegation (Minister of Foreign Affairs and International Development, Minister of Ecology, Sustainable Development and Energy, Minister of State for Development and Francophonie) attended the twentieth session of the Conference of the Parties (COP20) in Lima in December 2014.
-France was also strongly represented at the Annual Meetings of the World Bank Group and the International Monetary Fund (IMF) in Lima, in October 2015, by the Minister of Foreign Affairs and International Development, the Minister of Finance and Public Accounts, and the Minister of State for Development and Francophonie.
-On 30 November 2015, President Humala attended the opening ceremony of COP21 in Paris alongside President Hollande, a conference at which the Peruvian Minister of Environment, Manuel Pulgar-Vidal, acted as a facilitator.
+The Peruvian Presidency of COP 20 (December 2014 - November 2015) and French Presidency of COP 21 (December 2015 - November 2016) enabled close bilateral cooperation on environmental protection and the fight against climate change.
+In 2014, a high-level French delegation (Minister of Foreign Affairs and International Development, Minister of Ecology, Sustainable Development and Energy, Minister of State for Development and Francophonie) travelled to Lima for the 20th edition of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP 20).
+France also had a strong presence at the IMF and World Bank Annual Meetings (Lima, October 2015) with the presence of the Ministers for Foreign Affairs, Finance, Development and Francophonie.
+On 30 November 2015 in Paris, President Humala attended the COP 21 opening ceremony with President Hollande, at which the Peruvian Minister of State for Environment, Manuel Pulgar-Vidal, acted as facilitator.

-In April 2017, the French Foreign Minister, Mr Ayrault, received the second vice President of Peru, Ms Mercedes Aráoz, in Paris.
+In April 2017, the French Foreign Minister, Mr Ayrault, received Ms Mercedes Aráoz, then Second Vice President of Peru, in Paris.

 Website of the Economic Service in Lima (in French)